-On June 29, 2010, Granite filed a proposed base transportation rate increase with the FERC, which is Granite's first filing for a rate change since its last general rate case in 1997.
-If approved as filed, the rate increase would provide for an increase of approximately \$3 million in revenue on an annual basis.
-The rate case filing reflects a rate base of \$18.3 million which includes \$4.2 million of capital additions to be made through the end of 2010.

-In addition to its request for new base transportation rates, Granite, in its rate case filing, is seeking approval to implement a capital cost surcharge that would allow Granite to implement a rate surcharge annually to recover projected capital expenditures of approximately \$12.7 million during the three-year time period 2011-2013.
+On June 29, 2010, Granite filed for an initial proposed base transportation rate increase with the FERC, which is Granite's first filing for a rate change since its last general rate case in 1997.
+If approved as filed, the initial rate increase would provide for an increase of approximately \$2.3 million in revenue on an annual basis.
+In addition to its request for new base transportation rates, Granite, in its rate case filing, is seeking approval to implement a capital cost surcharge that would allow Granite to implement a rate surcharge annually to recover certain projected capital expenditures in future periods.
 Granite expects the FERC regulatory process to result in an effective date of January 1, 2011 for the requested rate increase.

-Additionally, Fitchburg and Northern Utilities are currently preparing base rate cases and anticipate filing them with their respective regulatory commissions within the next year.
+Additionally, Fitchburg and Northern Utilities are currently preparing base rate cases and anticipate completing them with their respective state regulatory commissions within the next twelve months.

-Other:
+Regulation:

 Unitil is subject to comprehensive regulation by federal and state regulatory authorities.
 Unitil and its subsidiaries are subject to regulation as a holding company system by the FERC under the Energy Policy Act of 2005 in regards to certain bookkeeping, accounting and reporting requirements.
 Unitil's utility operations related to wholesale and interstate energy business activities are also regulated by FERC.
-Unitil's distribution utilities are subject to regulation by the applicable state public utility commissions, in regards to their rates, issuance of securities and other accounting and operational matters: Unitil Energy is subject to regulation by the Massachusetts Department of Public Utilities (MDPU); and Northern Utilities is regulated by the NHPUC and the Maine Public Utilities Commission (MPUC).
+Unitil's distribution utilities are subject to regulation by the applicable state public utility commissions, in regards to their rates, issuance of securities and other accounting and operational matters: Unitil Energy is subject to regulation by the NHPUC; Fitchburg is subject to regulation by the Massachusetts Department of Public Utilities (MDPU); and Northern Utilities is regulated by the NHPUC and the Maine Public Utilities Commission (MPUC).
 Because Unitil's primary operations are subject to rate regulation, the regulatory treatment of various matters could significantly affect the Company's operations and financial position.

 Unitil's distribution utilities deliver electricity and/or natural gas to all customers in their service territory, at rates established under traditional cost of service regulation.
 Under this regulatory structure, Unitil's distribution utilities recover the cost of providing distribution service to their customers based on a historical test year, in addition to earning a return on their capital investment in utility assets.
 As a result of a restructuring of the utility industry in New Hampshire, Massachusetts and Maine, Unitil's customers have the opportunity to purchase their electricity or natural gas supplies from third party suppliers.
 A majority of Unitil's largest commercial and industrial (C&I) customers purchase their electric and natural gas supplies from third party suppliers.
-However, most residential and small customers continue to purchase their electric and natural gas supplies through Unitil's distribution utilities purchase electricity or natural gas from unaffiliated wholesale suppliers and recover the actual costs of these supplies on a pass-through basis, as well as certain costs associated with industry restructuring, through reconciling rate mechanisms that are periodically adjusted.
+However, most residential and small customers continue to purchase their electric and natural gas supplies through Unitil's distribution utilities.
+Unitil's distribution utilities purchase electricity or natural gas from unaffiliated wholesale suppliers and recover the actual costs of these supplies on a pass-through basis, as well as certain costs associated with industry restructuring, through reconciling rate mechanisms that are periodically adjusted.